jamcha-aa/mayu/README.md

 ### Attention

-If you use my [init](https://github.com/jamcha-aa/init)'s skk setting, comment out Muhenkan to Ctrl.
+When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, comment out Muhenkan to Ctrl.
 Otherwise, it conflicts with skk-stickey-key.

 ## License